glammath/glam/README.md

 use `yarn build`.

 ### Acknowledgements
-Glam bundles the `asciimath2tex` library, created by Christian Lawson-Perfect, available [here](https://github.com/christianp/asciimath2tex).
+An older version of Glam bundled the `asciimath2tex` library, created by Christian Lawson-Perfect, available [here](https://github.com/christianp/asciimath2tex).
 It is licensed under the Apache License 2.0.